Dn2/Dn2GameGrids/README.md

 **`AGridActorBase::GetCellInfoByAddress()`**: Given and address returns the associated `FCellInfo` from `AGridActorBase::GridArray`.
 Make sure the returned `FCellInfo::Address` is valid. i.e. not `FCellAddress(-1,-1)`

-**`AGridActorBase::GetCellNeighborsFromAddress()`**: Given an address, an array of neighbouring cells are returned.
+**`AGridActorBase::GetCellNeighbors()`**: Given an address, an array of neighbouring cells are returned.
 Optionally filtered using GameplayTags.
 ToDo: add FCellInfo array parameter instead of targeting AGridActorBase::GridArray & maybe return addresses instead of cell infos.

 **`AGridActorBase::GetGridExtents()`**: Returns the extents of the grid.
+-->